panjan/blog/_drafts/heater.md

 ### Dealing with Power Outages

 My heaters (and boiler) have a special [load control switch](https://en.wikipedia.org/wiki/Demand_response) which turns off the power at certain times.
-This gives me a cheaper tariff but it also means the Sonoff might be offline when I want to control it.
+In turn, I get a cheaper tariff but it also means my Sonoff might be offline when I want to control it.
 In cases like this, when we flip the switch, we don't want to wait for confirmation from the Sonoff.
 In the config above, we use the `optimistic` option which makes the switch change states immediately.

 After the Sonoff goes online again, we want it to pull the state instantly (not the next time we flip the switch).
 By setting `retain` to `true`, we tell Home Assistant to publish MQTT messages with the `retain` flag.
 The flag tells newly-subscribed clients this is the "last good state".
 To make Tasmota pull the state after startup, publish the following MQTT commands: